StanislavPetrov15/f-code/README.md

 - byte_operations.cpp - depends on list.cpp
 - numeric.cpp - depends on list.cpp
 - unicode.cpp - depends on bit_operations.cpp, list.cpp, range.cpp and tuple.cpp
-- string.cpp - depends on <iostream>, byte_operations.cpp, numeric.cpp и unicode.cpp
+- string.cpp - depends on <iostream>, byte_operations.cpp, numeric.cpp and unicode.cpp
 - time.cpp - depends on <ctime> and numeric.cpp
 - filesystem.cpp - depends on string.cpp and time.cpp
 - (example) as numeric.cpp depends on list.cpp we must first include the files on which list.cpp depends, i.e. <functional> and range.cpp;  therefore numeric.cpp can be used in the program by including the following code: